trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 can inspect the file path for each record::

     SELECT *, "$path", "$file_modified_time"
-    FROM iceberg.web.page_views;
+    FROM example.web.page_views;

 Retrieve all records that belong to a specific file using ``"$path"`` filter::

     SELECT *
-    FROM iceberg.web.page_views
+    FROM example.web.page_views
     WHERE "$path" = '/usr/iceberg/table/web.page_views/data/file_01.parquet'

 Retrieve all records that belong to a specific file using ``"$file_modified_time"`` filter::

     SELECT *
-    FROM iceberg.web.page_views
+    FROM example.web.page_views
     WHERE "$file_modified_time" = CAST('2022-07-01 01:02:03.456 UTC' AS timestamp with time zone)

 .. _iceberg-metadata-tables: